-I am passionate about everything in crafting – from embroidery, crochet, paper crafting, to my most recent love ‘decoupage’ [art of decorating an object by gluing colored paper cutouts onto it in combination with special paint effects].
-I’ve had this love for making handmade art ever since my school days; I still remember how important it was for me to always score an ‘A’ in S.U.P.W.
-(Socially Useful Productive Work) *Smiles*
+“I am passionate about all forms of crafting, from embroidery, crochet, and paper crafting, to my newest obsession, decoupage, which involves decorating an object by gluing colored paper cutouts onto it in combination with special paint effects.
+I have loved making handmade art since my school days, and I still remember how important it was for me to always score an ‘A’ in S.U.P.W.
+(Socially Useful Productive Work) 😊”

-Colourful coaster set – handmade using decoupage
+Coaster set handmade using decoupage by ‘Handmade by Soren’

-I have focused on creating a wide variety of products that ranges from paper to jewelry boxes and magazine racks that are priced at a maximum of INR 2000.
+Soren: I have focused on creating a wide variety of handmade products that range from paper crafts to jewelry boxes and magazine racks, and they are reasonably priced at a maximum of INR 2000.
 I also take up orders for hampers on occasions like birthdays, Mother’s Day, weddings, Christmas, etc.

-Right now I’m working on a prototype for a non-toxic box that can be used to store edible items.
+Soren: Right now, I’m working on a prototype for a non-toxic box that can be used to store edible items.
 This idea struck me after I went to the Maker’s Market and saw many local entrepreneurs showcasing amazing food products, sourced and made locally in Nagaland.
 I want to promote their products and encourage them by providing cute boxes to package their food items into Christmas hampers.

 Even while freelancing for interior design projects, I always look for local workers.
-Times are changing now.
-The new generation of Nagas are evolving into an enterprising and hardworking lot.
-So, we should all aim to support each other.
-Having said that, I really appreciate Roots and Leisure and would like to thank you guys for providing a really good platform to help local creators.
+Times are changing now, and the new generation of Nagas is evolving into an enterprising and hardworking lot.
+So, we should all aim to support each other and promote local talent.